1337-server/BG-Remover/README.md

 * **Folder Processing** tab – supply a server-side folder, optional output directory, recursive mode, alpha-matting settings, and request a ZIP bundle of the processed results.

-The Flask app initialises a single rembg session on startup so repeated requests remain fast.
+The Flask app initialises a single ONNX Runtime session on startup so repeated requests remain fast.
 Set `BR_FORCE_CPU=1` to disable CUDA when troubleshooting GPU driver mismatches.
 The UI header always shows the selected accelerator and GPU name, and displays a dismissible warning if the app is running on the CPU because CUDA providers are missing.